KodeKreatif/happy-crud/README.md

 <img src="https://cloud.githubusercontent.com/assets/2534060/14002981/0cfda8ce-f182-11e5-888f-31d76ebae7e3.png">
 ---
 Happy CRUD is a Hapi crud abstraction.
+There are some ES7 features used in happy-crud, you need to setup Babel ``stage-3`` for your apps.

 ## Example
 Consider the following code: